 Timeframe for availability of equipment on a large scale - status of standardization

 On the market available PMSE equipment supporting VHF, UHF and the 1800 MHz duplex gap.
 Therefore the manufacturers have all the necessary technology components.
-Planning security must be guaranteed by a reliable frequency allocation.
+Planning security must be guaranteed by a reliable frequency allocation and the manufacturers will be able to bring L-Band products into the market with short notice.

 The required product standard was established in 2007 (ETSI-EN300422).